aloyarzabal/tibia-huntrack/README.md

 Tibia Huntrack is a full-stack application for **Tibia** players that allows tracking hunting sessions, analyzing loot, monsters, and received damage, as well as browsing past sessions with different levels of detail.

-The project is designed with a **scalable and professional architecture**, clearly separating:

-- persistence
-- business logic
-- data enrichment
-- external data consumption (Tibia Fandom / Wikia)

----

 ## 🚀 Main Features

 ### ✅ Session Management